What's Being Discussed

 Retaining the 50-50% split now between single family and townhomes, previously it was 50-50% between multifamily and single family plus townhomes.

-Because of COVID-19 and concerns about providing a safe forum to hold a required public hearing in front of City Council, the only alternative to reach the November ballot is to gather resident signatures.
-Based on this ongoing uncertainty, Axiom is pursuing this option as a secondary route to the ballot.
-Notwithstanding, although pursuing both routes simultaneously, Axiom prefers to continue on the Council-led process.
+Because of COVID-19 and concerns about providing a safe forum to hold a required public hearing in front of City Council, the only option to reach the November ballot was to gather resident signatures.

 How We Got Here